xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Allow arrow key to be used to scroll in model list in Layout.
+Fixes #582.
    -- enh (gil)     Modify value curve icon so its clear when its not selected.
 Fixes #675.
    -- bug (dkulp)   Fix node names used for HLS imports truncating the last character 2016.49  Sep 13, 2016